chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview.rst

 =====================================================
 .. include:: ../../includes_node/includes_node.rst

-There are two types of nodes that |chef| can manage:
+The following types of nodes can be managed:

 .. list-table::
    :widths: 60 420